no2key/freesock/README.md

 Branch `master` is stable with production quality.

+Branch `ssl-socks` is in beta.
+Welcome to checkout and take a try.

 You can use freesock alone, or with [freeclient](https://github.com/goofansu/freeclient) (see Implementation).

 # Implementation #